Angana1/Neural-network-image-classification/README.md

-Building a deep neural network in Python from scratch for image classification in a dataset of animal images.
+Building a deep neural network in Python from scratch for image pre-processing and classification.